-Footnotes:
+Footnotes for the Curriculum map:

-1Four credit hours of Biology elective may be substituted for BIOL 1521 if a score of 5 was achieved on the AP Biology test.
-A maximum of 1 of these credits may be BIOL 4697 or BIOL 4699.
+1Four credit hours of Biology elective may be substituted for BIOS 1208 and 1208L if a score of 5 was achieved on the AP Biology test.
+A maximum of 1 of these credits may be BIOS 4697 or BIOS 4699.
 Please discuss this option with your advisor.
-It is important to note that substituting BIOL 1520 often results in a student needing to take more than a single Biology elective class, because most Biology electives are only 3 credit hours.
+It is important to note that substituting BIOS 1208 and 1208L often results in a student needing to take more than a single Biology elective class, because most Biology electives are only 3 credit hours.

 2Biology lab courses: Ecology, Genetics, and Cell & Molecular Biology each have an associated laboratory course.
-You must take two of these three labs, each of which must be taken concurrently with the corresponding lecture course: Ecology Lab (Biol 2336/2338), Genetics Lab (Biol 2345/2355), or Cell and Molecular Biology Lab (Biol 3451).
+You must take two of these three labs, each of which must be taken concurrently with the corresponding lecture course: Ecology Lab (BIOS 2301 or 2311), Genetics Lab (BIOS 2601 or 2611), or Cell and Molecular Biology Lab (BIOS 3451).
 Be aware that 3451 is typically only offered in the Spring semester; students who take 3450 in the Fall are eligible to take 3451 the following spring.

-3The Constitution Requirement is fulfilled by HIST 2111 or 1212 or POL 1101 or PUBP 3000 or INTA 1200.
-4The following courses meet the Quantitative Biology Course requirement (Note that MATH 1551 and MATH 1553 are pre-requisites for most of the Quantitative Requirement courses): BIOL 2400 Mathematical Models in Biology, BIOL 4150 Genomics, BIOL 4401 Experimental Design & Biostatistics (meets MCAT statistics requirement).
-5The prerequisites for BIOL 3600 is either BIOL 2335, BIOL 2337, BIOL 2344, or BIOL 2354.
+3The Constitution Requirement is fulfilled by HIST 2111 or 1212 or POL 1101 or PUBP 3000 or INTA 1200

+4The following courses meet the Quantitative Biology Course requirement (Note that MATH 1551 and MATH 1553 are pre-requisites for most of the Quantitative Requirement courses): BIOS 2400 Mathematical Models in Biology, BIOS 4150 Genomics, BIOS 4401 Experimental Design & Biostatistics (meets MCAT statistics requirement)

+5The prerequisites for BIOS 3600 is either BIOS 2300, BIOS 2310, BIOS 2600, or BIOS 2610

-6The Senior Research Experience can be met with any of the following during the fourth year fall or spring semesters: BIOL 4590 Research Project Lab, BIOL 4690 Independent Research Project (requires at least one previous semester of BIOL 4699/2699), BIOL 4910 Honors Research Thesis (requires at least one previous semester of BIOL 4699/2699).
+6The Senior Research Experience can be met with any of the following during the fourth year fall or spring semesters: BIOS 4590 Research Project Lab, BIOS 4690 Independent Research Project (requires at least one previous semester of BIOS 4699/2699), BIOS 4691 Research Thesis (requires at least one previous semester of BIOS 4699/2699)

 7A minimum of 39 hours of upper division coursework (3000-level or higher) is required for all Georgia Tech undergraduate degrees.
-The 39 hours of upper division coursework can fulfill any category of degree requirements, including free electives and "fall-through" courses.
+The 39 hours of upper division coursework can fulfill any category of degree requirements, including free electives and "fallthrough" courses.